Hyperspace (album): Musical style

+Musically, the album has been described as being synth-pop, R&B, dream pop, new wave, and vaporwave.
 Beck sought to produce a more stripped back sound on Hyperspace.
 He said he wanted the songs "to be simple, and let them breathe", which is a departure from his historically fuller and maximalist songs.
 Beck accredits this simplification to Williams, who he has described as a "master minimalist".
 In contrast to the upbeat and fast-paced songs on his previous album Colors, Beck says in Hyperspace "the songs are a bit slower and have a little bit more of a spell in them; more of a mood".

 Thematically, Hyperspace deals with heartbreak, finding relief in troubled times, uncertainty and doubt.
 Beck has said the album is "about finding peace in the moment".
 Variety writer A.D.
 Amorosi described the song "Dark Places" as a "study of epic loneliness", which is complemented by the "proggy bass lines".
 Hyperspace rarely directly references Beck's recent divorce, but the theme of disconnection and vast loneliness is consistent throughout.
 The stripped back sounds of Hyperspace enhance this, the songs "Chemical" and "Dark Places" being described as "lullabies delivered from a space shuttle with just one person on it".